 Schools should use the premium to secure improvements in the following five key indicators.

 - Engagement of all pupils in regular physical activity

 - Profile of PE and sport is raised across the school as a tool for whole-school improvement

 - Increased confidence, knowledge and skills of all staff in teaching PE and sport

 - Broader experience of a range of sports and activities offered to all pupils

 - Increased participation in competitive sport

 Schools must produce a report each year to explain how they have spent the funding.
-The report is below.
+The reports are below.

 Year 6 swimming information (based on the most recent year 6 results)

 Schools have to record the following information for their Year 6 children.